lmbxmu/ABCPruner/README.md

 ### Experimental Results

-We provide some models pruned by our ABCPruner and its training logger & configuration file.
+We provide our pruned models in the paper and their training loggers and configuration files below.

 (The percentages in parentheses indicate the pruned propotion)